 The Apostle Saint James

 The Way that you set out on (it does not matter which route) has as its goal reaching the Tomb of the Apostle Saint James.
 Who was this person?
 What connection does he have to us?
 Why do so many people direct themselves to his Tomb?
 The answer to these questions is the first step that you must take before beginning the pilgrimage.
-The books that we recommend, shown below, can help you find the answers to these questions.
+The books that we recommend, shown below, can help you find the answers to these questions and are a great source of spiritual preparation:

 • The Apostle and his Tomb.